Photo: Bryan Dearsley / LuxuryUK

-Updated Nov 15, 2022 / Commissions may be earned from our affiliate partner links
+Updated July 14, 2024 / Commissions may be earned from LuxuryUK’s affiliate partners

 No seaside town in the south of England is, I think, as attractive as St. Loo – which reminds one forcibly of the Riviera.”